Learning Task Priorities from Demonstrations: Discussion

-Our results showed that with task parameters composed of Jacobian-based operators, the robot can take into account configuration space constraints in addition to operational space ones.
+Our results in Section \ref{sec:combiningConstraints} showed that, with Jacobian-based task parameters, the robot can take into account both configuration and operational space constraints, including orientation.
 Learning controllers for complex bimanual manipulation goes beyond operational space, and one must also care about the configuration space to achieve natural and efficient movements.
 The shaking experiment is an example of task that is best modeled by taking into account the configuration space constraints, but the range of possibly interesting situations is vast (e.g., communicative gestures, self-collision avoidance).
-Although highly relevant, this problem is rarely covered in the literature of manipulation learning, especially in the bimanual case.
+Although highly relevant, this problem is rarely covered in the literature of motor skill learning, especially in bimanual cases.

-One possible shortcoming of our approach is that it relies on the variability of the demonstrated movements to extract the importance of each space.
-In some cases, such task variations may not be straightforward to demonstrate (e.g., unexperienced demonstrators may not demonstrate sufficient variability during irrelevant phases of the movement).
-One potential way to cope with this issue could be to combine TP-GMM with more interactive and incremental teaching approaches, which would allow the robot to refine its model of the task at runtime by testing variations of the task in the different spaces based on exploration, interaction and feedback from the teacher.
+One potential shortcoming of our approach is that it relies on the variability of the demonstrated movements to extract the importance of each space.
+In some cases, such task variations may not be straightforward to demonstrate (e.g., unexperienced demonstrators may not demonstrate sufficient variability).
+One possible way to cope with this issue could be to combine TP-GMM with more interactive and incremental teaching approaches, which would allow the robot to refine its task model at runtime by testing task variations in the different spaces based on exploration, interaction and teacher feedback.